 Mutec MC: This device functions as a USB to SPDIF converter.
 Any S/PDIF or optical input can be sent over the USB.

 HiFimeDIY UX1: A basic USB DAC and USB to SPDIF converter.
 This device is normally used with PCs and works well on Mac, Windows, and Linux OS.
 It accepts 32, 44, 48.
 88 and 96 kHz sample rates and 16/24 bit.

-These devices can be helpful especially when you want to connect to a DAC with USB in.
-Many DACs only have a USB connection for digital audio input which allows the DAC to accept audio out from a computer or some mobile device.
+These devices can be helpful especially when you want to connect to a DAC with a USB in.
+Many DACs only have a USB connection for digital audio input which allows the DAC to accept audio from a computer or some mobile device.

-3. Use A Phono Preamp with USB
+3. Use A Phono Preamp with a USB

 Phono preamps are low-cost interface devices that you can use for transferring any analog or digital audio source.